smtlaissezfaire/loop/README.md

             (id x)
             (id x))))

-  3. Syntax tree gets "eval'ed" from pure syntax to have "meaning":
+  3. Syntax tree gets "eval'ed" from pure syntax to have "meaning":  - DONE (sort of)

     (notice that (lambda () ...) is actually still considered a function call)